brendanjcaffrey/march-madness/README.md

 ## Installing Ruby on windows
 * Download the installer from 'http://rubyinstaller.org/downloads'
 * Be sure to download both ruby and the DevKit.
 For this project we are using Ruby 2.0.0
+* Run the ruby installer.
+There should be no errors.
+* Follow [these](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit) directions for the DevKit.